-Kahaluu Bay is a great place for people that have never been snorkeling before.
+Kahaluʻu Bay is a great place for people that have never been snorkeling before.
 An unremarkable beach park very close to Kona (±20 minutes drive south of the airport) hides one of the best places to snorkel on the big island!
 The easily accessible sheltered shallow bay is home to one of the highest concentrations of fishes on Hawaii.
 At low tide there are plenty of tide pools to explore which are teeming with tropical fish.

-Kahaluu beach park is located off of Ali’i Drive in Kailua-Kona.
+Kahaluʻu beach park is located off of Ali’i Drive in Kailua-Kona.
 There are restrooms, showers, picnic tables, and two large pavilions in the beach park.
 This is also one of the few beaches with a lifeguard on duty.
 The parking lot can get full quickly so the earlier you go the better.

-To get there you either have to swim for a mile and half (bad plan!), hike to the opposite side of the bay, or rent a kayak and paddle out to the Captain Cook monument yourself. [update: it is now illegal to kayak without a permit in Kealakekua bay - please see the instructions on obtaining a permit below]
+To get there you either have to swim for about 1.5 miles (bad plan), hike to the opposite side of the bay, or rent a kayak and paddle out to the Captain Cook monument yourself. [update: it is now illegal to land your kayak at the monument without a permit – please see the instructions on obtaining a permit below].

 Honaunau Bay is often referred to as the “City of Refuge”, after the Puuhonua O Honaunau National Historic Park (also know as – you guessed it – the City of Refuge).
 The Travel Channel named Honaunau Bay one of “America’s Best Beaches 2004”.
 A big reason for this is that due to a very advantageous layout of the bay, the water is almost always calm and the waters have exceptional visibility most of the year.